-Today we’re pleased to announce the world premiere of a turnkey self-driving system ready for commercial deployment, which will see autonomous vehicles powered by Mobileye technology on the road in just a few short years.
+Today Mobileye took another big step towards the future of autonomous mobility with a new partnership that will put autonomous vehicles powered by Mobileye technology on American roads in just a few short years.

 One of the largest AV tech deals to date, the collaboration will see the Mobileye Drive™ full-stack self-driving system deployed in Transporters – autonomous delivery vehicles developed by our new partners at Udelv.
 The purpose-built, fully electric Transporters will benefit from key Mobileye innovations, including the EyeQ® SoC, True Redundancy™ sensing suite, REM™ mapping tech, and autonomous driving policy backed by the Responsibility-Sensitive Safety model – all part of the Mobileye Drive system also announced today.